-The Company has some cash balances and none-interest-bearing debt.
+The Company has some cash balances and no interest-bearing debt.
 The Company has no significant concentrations of credit risk arising from operations.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by Canadian financial institutions with which it keeps its bank accounts and management believes the risk of loss to be remote.

-Receivables consist of goods and services tax due from the Federal Government of Canada, Quebec exploration tax credits receivable, and amounts due from joint venture and option partners for funds advanced for exploration.
+Receivables consist of goods and services tax ("GST") due from the Federal Government of Canada, QST due from the Government of Quebec, interest receivable in respect of a term deposit, and amounts due from joint venture and option partners in respect of exploration and evaluation assets.
+Pursuant to an agreement with Canoe Mining Ventures Corp. ("Canoe"), the Company was to receive \$75,000 each on or before March 31, 2015 and June 30, 2015, which amounts have not yet been received.
+Pursuant to the terms of this agreement, should Canoe default on these payments, the Company is entitled to outstanding payments otherwise due under a prior agreement with Canoe, such that at September 30, 2015, the Company is entitled to receive a total of \$418,942 from Canoe.
+While there is no guarantee the Company will receive these amounts, the Company is in discussion with Canoe in respect of this matter.
+The credit risk is mitigated by the securitized debenture.
 The Company's investment policy is to invest its cash in highly liquid short-term interest-bearing investments with maturities 90 days or less from the original date of acquisition, selected with regards to the expected timing of expenditures from continuing operations.
 Management believes the risk to be minimal.

-Liquidity Risk
+Liquidity risk

 The Company manages liquidity risk by maintaining sufficient cash balances.
 Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short-term obligations.
-As at March 31, 2015, the Company had a cash and short-term investment balance of \$108,519 (June 30, 2014 - \$52,201) to settle current liabilities of \$86,294 (June 30, 2014 - \$61,223).
+As at September 30, 2015, the Company had a cash balance of \$92,367 (June 30, 2015: \$198,456) to settle current liabilities of \$51,444 (June 30, 2015: \$44,616).